ymirsky/CT-GAN/README.md

 ```

 # Datasets
-In our research we investiagted injection and removal of cancerous lung nodules in CT scans.
+In our research we investigated injection and removal of cancerous lung nodules in CT scans.
 The scans were obtained from the Cancer Imaging Archive [found here](https://wiki.cancerimagingarchive.net/display/Public/LIDC-IDRI).

 In [this link](https://drive.google.com/open?id=1R0WD_5IZ3NlyCiOPf1Ex74nBnZYQegwr) you will find the *tampered* scans which we used in our blind and open experiments.
 These scans may be helpful if you are researching means for detecting these types of attacks.
-We also supply labels and our results from our radiologists and the tested AI.
+We also supply labels and our results from our radiologists and the AI.

 # License
 See the [LICENSE](LICENSE) file for details